Visitor and Education Center

 From the south via Kingshighway Boulevard:

 Travel north on Kingshighway Blvd.
-Turn left onto Lindell Blvd.
-Turn left into the Park on Cricket Drive, followed by a right onto Grand Drive.
+Turn left onto West Pine Blvd followed by a left onto Grand Drive.
 The Visitor Center will be on your right, with parking on your left.

 From the south via I-44 and Hampton Ave: